dotnet/arcade/Documentation/Projects/NativeDependencies/Design.md

 Common Library - set of libraries available for native asset deployment to a platform

+## Arcade toolset libraries

+Arcade will provide a set of libraries which will be used to install native tools.
+These libraries will include [entry point scripts](#entry-point-scripts), the [common libraries](#common-library-scripts), and [tool-specific install scripts](#native-tool-installers). **The Arcade toolset libraries will be distributed via Maestro updates.**

+### Entry-point scripts

+The entry-point scripts are the scripts which repos will use to bootstrap their defined native toolset dependencies.
+The entry-point scripts will read the repo's `NativeToolsVersions.txt` file to determine which tool(s) and version to install.
+Only one version of each tool should be defined, though there is not (yet) logic to detect multiple tool versions being installed (currently if this occurs, last one installed will win).

+Entry-point scripts are:

+- nativetoolsbootstrap.cmd

+- nativetoolsbootstrap.sh

-## Common libraries
+### Common libraries

-The common libraries will be used to acquire individual [native tool installers](#native-tool-installers).
+The common libraries will be used to determine which individual [native tool installers](#native-tool-installers) are required by the repo and will execute the installers.
 They will be written in commonly supported formats (ps1 or bash).
-When a repo "bootstraps" itself, it downloads and extracts a version of the common libraries from blob storage.
-These common libraries will be used to determine what native component needs to be installed, retrieve the installer / component from blob storage, and install the component.

 ### Common library scripts